ski-freak/Atnia/content/main/Card Game/Card Game Info Dump Doc.md

 Notes:
 - Both attacking and blocking causes units to flip, and you cannot attack or block with flipped units.
 - After combat, the game returns to the main phase and the player who was defending is given priority.
+- By attacking, the attacking player becomes the first player for the remainder of the round / until the other player attacks.

 ### Zones:
 - Deck - Your deck of cards.